TheGeneticsGuy/Guild-Roster-Manager/GRM - To Do List.md

 *  Macro tool rule that excludes people from kick/promote/demotion rule if certain tag is included

-* Silence the yellow system messages that GRM replaces, but not ALL system messages, just the ones GRM replaces in chat.
-In further thinking

 * Ability to export main names to alts in the notes

-* Ban page add a search filter

 * Ability to search public/officer/custom notes